Vjosa Osmani

-Vjosa Osmani-Sadriu (born 17 May 1982) is a Kosovar Albanian jurist and politician serving as the 5th and current President of Kosovo since 4 April 2021.
+Vjosa Osmani-Sadriu (born 17 May 1982) is a Kosovar Albanian jurist and politician serving as the sixth president of Kosovo since April 2021, having previously served as acting president from November 2020 to March 2021.
+She also served as Speaker of the Assembly of Kosovo from 2020 to 2021.

-Born in Kosovo and raised in the city of Mitrovica, Osmani became a political activist and studied law at the University of Pristina and the University of Pittsburgh School of Law.
-She worked as an advisor to the then president of Kosovo Fatmir Sejdiu before she was elected to the Assembly.
-Osmani held the position of Speaker of the Assembly from February 2020 to March 2021, and also served as acting president between November 2020 and March 2021 after the resignation of President Hashim Thaçi.
+Born and raised in Titova Mitrovica, SFR Yugoslavia (present-day Kosovo), Osmani studied law at the University of Pristina and the University of Pittsburgh School of Law.
+She worked as an advisor to the president of Kosovo Fatmir Sejdiu before she was elected to the Assembly.

+Osmani held the position of Speaker of the Assembly of Kosovo from February 2020 to March 2021.
+She served as Kosovo's acting president following the resignation of President Hashim Thaçi.
 Upon her election as president, Osmani became the second woman to hold the position, as well as the first person to have served as both acting president and president of Kosovo.
 Osmani successfully ran on an anti-corruption platform and has expressed a desire to normalize relations between Kosovo and Serbia.
-Since taking office, Osmani has returned the flag of Dardania as the official symbol of the presidency.